astroML/text_errata/README.md

 ## Chapter 1

+Page 19 (also, Figure 1.2 on Page 21): The function `fetch_sdss_spectrum()` does not, in fact, query any database in real time.
+It simply retrieves a specific file from the SDSS-I/II Data Archive Server (DAS) via http.
+See also astroML/astroml.github.com#1.

 Page 35: Figure 1.13 is incorrectly labeled a Mercator projection.
 It's actually an Equirectangular projection (also known in WCS as a "Cartesian projection")

 ## Chapter 2